fosrl/badger/README.md

 #### Using without Cloudflare

 If you're using a different proxy or load balancer, configure custom trusted IPs and/or a custom IP header:

+Ensure you always disable the default Cloudflare IP ranges by setting `disableDefaultCFIPs: true` and provide your own trusted IP ranges in CIDR format under `trustip` if using a different proxy.

 ```yaml
 apiBaseUrl: "http://localhost:3001/api/v1"